This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Pro Travel Tip: These days, travel can be more uncertain than ever.
 Check for any COVID-related restrictions at your destination, and never travel without travel insurance!
 I recommend SafetyWing, because they have flexible + affordable insurance plans, and also cover COVID-related impacts on your trip (not all companies do)!

-For the First Day of this 3 Day San Francisco Itinerary, Visit Alcatraz, Lombard Street, Chinatown and North Beach
+Day 1: Alcatraz, Lombard Street, Chinatown and North Beach

 Tickets can book up a few weeks in advance, so it’s a good idea to get your tickets to Alcatraz as soon as you can.